Steve Allen: The Steve Allen Show

 In June 1956, NBC offered Allen a new prime-time, Sunday night variety hour, The Steve Allen Show.
 NBC's goal was to dethrone CBS's top-rated The Ed Sullivan Show.
-The show included a typical run of star performers, including early television appearances by rock and roll pioneers Elvis Presley, Jerry Lee Lewis, and Fats Domino.
-Many popular television and film personalities were guest stars, including Bob Hope, Kim Novak, Errol Flynn, Abbott and Costello, Esther Williams, Jerry Lewis, Martha Raye, the Three Stooges, and a host of others.
+The show included a typical run of star performers, including early television appearances by rock-and-roll pioneers Elvis Presley, Jerry Lee Lewis, and Fats Domino.
+Many popular television and film personalities were guest stars, including Bob Hope, Kim Novak, Errol Flynn, Abbott and Costello, Esther Williams, Jerry Lewis, Martha Raye, The Three Stooges, Sammy Davis, Jr., Shelley Winters, Edward Everett Horton, and a host of others.

 The show's regulars were Tom Poston, Louis Nye, Bill Dana, Don Knotts, Pat Harrington, Jr., Dayton Allen, and Gabriel Dell.
-All except film veteran Dell, who had appeared in the Bowery Boys movie series (also known as the Dead End Kids and the East Side Kids), were relatively obscure performers prior to their stints with Allen, and all went on to stardom.
+Dell was the only show-business veteran, having appeared in the Bowery Boys, Dead End Kids, Little Tough Guys, and East Side Kids film series.
+Allen's other regulars were relatively obscure performers prior to their stints with Allen, and all went on to stardom.
 The comedians in Allen's gang often were seen in his "Man in the Street" interviews about some topical subject.
 Poston would appear as a dullard who could not remember his own name.
 Nye's character was an effete advertising executive named Gordon Hathaway, known for greeting the host with "Hi ho, Steverino!"
 Dana played amiable Latino "Jose Jimenez."
 Knotts was an exceedingly jittery man who, when asked if he was nervous, invariably replied with an alarmed "No!".
 Harrington was the Italian immigrant and former golf-pro Guido Panzini.
 Dayton Allen, who had gotten his start playing various characters on the children's television series "Howdy Doody," played wild-eyed zanies answering any given question with the question "Why not?"
 Dell usually played straight men in sketches (policemen, newsmen, dramatic actors, etc.), and occasionally played the character Boris Nadel, a Bela Lugosi/Dracula lookalike.

 Other recurring routines included "Crazy Shots" (also known as "Wild Pictures"), a series of sight gags accompanied by Allen on piano; Allen inviting audience members to select three musical notes at random, and then composing a song based on the notes; a satire on radio's long-running The Answer Man and a precursor to Johnny Carson's Carnac the Magnificent (sample answer: "Et tu, Brute."
-Allen's reply: "How many pizzas did you eat, Caesar?"); and dramatic comedy readings of real letters to the editor from New York City newspapers.
+Allen's reply: "How many pizzas did you eat, Caesar?"); and overdramatic readings of real letters to the editor from New York City newspapers.